pact-foundation/nestjs-pact/README.md

 Note: in your `tsconfig.json` file make sure you set `allowJs` to `true` in order to run the file

-### Producer
+### Provider

-The usage in the `Producer` service is quite easy; In your `/test` folder (or wherever you put your tests) create a simple test module with NestJS `Test.createTestingModule` method and import the `PactProducerModule` module from `nestjs-pact`.
+The usage in the `Provider` service is quite easy; In your `/test` folder (or wherever you put your tests) create a simple test module with NestJS `Test.createTestingModule` method and import the `PactProviderModule` module from `nestjs-pact`.

-You can use `register` or `registerAsync` method, make sure you stick to `PactProducerOptions` interface options. \
+You can use `register` or `registerAsync` method, make sure you stick to `PactProviderOptions` interface options. \
 After creating the Nest application from the testing module, pass the app instance to the `verify` method, it will generate a random (available) port, spin up the application and run the verifier against the application url.